logzio/logz-docs/_source/user-guide/mapping-and-parsing/sawmill-parsing.md

 ### The Logz.io Parsing editor

-The Logz.io Parsing editor tool works with the Logz.io public API and lets you:
+The Logz.io Parsing editor works with the Logz.io public API and lets you:

 1. Create, access, and edit custom parsing rules for a log type, using Sawmill processors.
 2. Build a parsing pipeline for your logs from the rules.